Boavizta/boaviztapi/boaviztapi/routers/openapi_doc/intro_openapi.md

 #### ⚡ Electrical consumption

 ##### ⏺️ Given
 *Electrical consumption can be given for one hour (average) *usage:{hours_electrical_consumption: 1}*.
-See

 ##### 📈 Modeled
 * Electrical consumption can be retrieved from consumption profile using *usage:{time_workload: 50}*.
-See :

-#### 🔃 Auto-complete
+### 🔃 Auto-complete

 The API will complete the missing attributes in a request.
-Components have different completion strategies see :
+Components have different completion strategies.
 Devices have minimal required components.
-If not given in the request a component with default characteristics are used. see :
+If not given in the request a component with default characteristics are used.

-#### 📋 Archetype
+### 📋 Archetype

 If an archetype is given, the missing attributes will be complete with the archetypes attributes instead of default attributes

+### ⏬ Allocation

+Allocation is an HTTP parameter.

+* If set at TOTAL, the total manufacture impact is returned.
+* If set at LINEAR the manufacture impact is allocated linearly hover a specific lifespan given or set by default : {"usage":{"years_life_time":1}}